AirtestProject/Airtest/README.rst

     uninstall("package_name_of_your_apk")

-For more detailed info, please refer to full `Airtest Python API reference`_ or take a look at `API code`_
+For more detailed info, please refer to `Airtest Python API reference`_ or take a look at `API code`_